fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 do to help further the Postitive Reinforcement message; learn to groom in a way that respects the dog's boundaries.
 Trips to the groomer were always stressful.
 Sprocket and Tchothcke would have to be dragged into the tub and came home exhausted and clearly unhappy.
 I didn't like putting them through it, but their coats needed professional care.
-Even my English Lab, Molly, hated going for baths, and she's a pretty easy-going gal.
-I became determined to find another way, and attended Bingo Institute of Grooming to learn how to bathe, clip and scissor.
+Even my English Lab, Molly, hated going for baths, and she was a pretty easy-going gal.
+I became determined to find another way, and attended Bingo
+Institute of Grooming to learn how to bathe, clip and scissor.

 Fido's Gray Dog Grooming opened its doors in Decemeber 2016 and I couldn't be prouder.
 My years of experience in canine body